 Businesses Vs. Individuals

 For example, if you hire an attorney to defend you against a traffic ticket, you don't have to issue the attorney a 1099.
 If, on the other hand, you are a sole proprietor and hire an attorney to sue another business that owes your business money, you may have to provide the attorney a 1099.

-Time And Amount
+Time and Amount

-The 1099 reporting requirements only apply to businesses or organizations, and only in specific conditions.
+The 1099-NEC reporting requirements only apply to businesses or organizations, and only in specific conditions.
 A business has to provide an attorney or law firm a 1099 if the business pays that attorney more than $600 for legal services in the same calendar year.
 If, for example, a business pays a law firm $500 one year and $500 the next, the business is under no obligation to provide the 1099, even if paying the same attorney.

 The IRS reports that the 1099 rules do not apply to legal payments in some situations.
-If the wages paid to attorneys are reportable on form W-2, the business does not need to make a separate record of the payment on form 1099.
+If the wages paid to attorneys are reportable on Form W-2, the business does not need to make a separate record of the payment on form 1099.
 Also, profits distributed by a partnership to any of its partners, that are also reportable on schedule K-1 through forms Form 1065 or 1065-B are also exempt from the 1099 requirements.